Getting Started with PhoneGap

 d3.js – Data-Driven Documents

-D3.js is a small, free JavaScript library for manipulating documents based on data.
+From http://mbostock.github.com/d3/: D3.js is a small, free JavaScript library for manipulating documents based on data.
 D3 allows you to bind arbitrary data to a Document Object Model (DOM), and then apply data-driven transformations to the document.
-As a trivial example, you can use D3 to generate a basic HTML table from an array of numbers.
-Or, use the same data to create an interactive SVG bar chart with smooth transitions and interaction.
+As a trivial example, … Continue reading

 Posted in HTML5-JS | Tagged | Leave a comment